Mi Casa es Su Casa

 Originally published as “Casa” in Segullah’s Online journal August 2017

-One afternoon Berenice told me that we were going to visit a woman who had just had a baby.
-It seemed a little strange to take the gringa who speaks awkward Spanish on this errand but I know that’s what Mormons do; We show up.
-So I agreed to go, thinking, well, I’m also the mom of a baby, maybe we’ll have something to talk about.
+One afternoon Berenice told me that we were going to visit a new mother.
+It seemed a little strange to take the gringa who speaks awkward Spanish on this errand, but I know that’s what Mormons do: we show up.
+So I agreed to go, thinking, well, I’m also the mom of a baby, so maybe we’ll have something to talk about.
 I reviewed a few key vocabulary terms–pañal, dar pecho, dormido.

-We sat in chairs, facing each other while a girl, who I sooned realized was the new mom, sat on her bed.
-We were so close, our knees were almost touching.
+Berenice and I sat in chairs, facing each other.
+A girl, who I soon realized was the new mom, sat on her bed.
+My knees almost touched hers.
 She had her baby bundled up in several thick blankets and held him with a confidence earned through many, many hours of watching younger siblings.
-Yet, she was small for fifteen so even though she held her chin firm and “shushed” confidently, she didn’t look like a mom.
+Yet even though she held her chin firm and “shushed” confidently, she didn’t look like a mom.
 She looked like a child.
 Her dark hair was slung into a low ponytail that hung down to her waist.
 She was dressed in sweatpants with grey-stained knees and a sweatshirt with sleeves that weren’t quite long enough.
 They were pastel colored and matched the swaddle of blankets in her arms.

-I didn’t speak much but I could follow the conversation which went something like this:
+I didn’t speak much, but I could follow the conversation.
+It went something like this: